 Jana Kumunting, Off Dang Wangi, Kuala Lumpur 50100

-Yut Kee is a great family run business trying to survive with high maintenance cost while keeping the prices as low as possible.
-This restaurant is a must-visit for food lovers exploring culinary flavours of KL.
+Yut Kee is a great family-run business trying to survive with high maintenance costs while keeping the prices as low as possible.
+This restaurant is a must-visit for food lovers exploring the culinary flavours of KL.

 Food Type: Indian